syk2021/419pset1/README.md

 ## Assessment of the assignment
 - Did it help you to learn? / What did it help you to learn?

-It helped us write SQL queries - we both wrote Common Table Expression (CTE) for the first time.
-We also learned the difference between LEFT OUTER JOIN and INNER JOIN.
+It helped us learn how to write SQL queries - we both wrote Common Table Expression (CTE) for the first time.
+We also learned the difference between LEFT OUTER JOIN and INNER JOIN, and how to implement them in practice.
+It also helped us learn how to use the argparse module.

 - Do you have any suggestions for improvement?
 Etc.